sfc-gh-mcastro/synthetic-datasets/retail/ng/claudesonnet45/README.md

-# Norgesgruppen Synthetic Customer Reviews Dataset
+# Synthetic Customer Reviews Dataset

-This repository contains synthetic customer review data for Norgesgruppen stores, generated according to the plan in `Norgesgruppen-SyntheticData-Plan.md`.
+This repository contains synthetic customer review data for stores, generated according to the plan in `SyntheticData-Plan.md`.

 ## 📁 Generated Files